VKECE/codebear_unkoalified_oscp_guide/README.md

 I had no idea what to do in Linux and the tricks in the command line.
 Over The Wire's [Bandit](https://overthewire.org/wargames/bandit/) is awesome and it's free!

-[Hack The Box](https://www.hackthebox.eu/) goes without saying.
-This is a must, **buy a VIP subscription**.
-This will allow you to do the retired boxes.
+[Hack The Box](https://www.hackthebox.eu/)... goes without saying. **Buy a VIP subscription!** This will allow you to do the retired boxes.
 Then do the following:
 1. Complete the boxes compiled by tjnull which can be found [here](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 If you want to read the blog post look [here](https://www.netsecfocus.com/oscp/2019/03/29/The_Journey_to_Try_Harder-_TJNulls_Preparation_Guide_for_PWK_OSCP.html#capture-the-flag-competitions-ctfscyber-competitions).
-2. Try the boxes in order (kind of a difficulty rating) when you get stuck then watch how [IPPSEC](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) does it and then continue on by yourself.
+2. Try the boxes in order (kind of a difficulty rating) when you get stuck watch how [IPPSEC](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) does it and then continue on by yourself.
 3. On each machine take notes in Cherry Tree.
 I used a template like the image below and then stored extra information about the machine like nmap scans or ssh keys in sub nodes.
 This was a suggestion from my friend [Apr4h](https://github.com/Apr4h), make sure to check out their work.

 ![process image](https://c-o-d-e-b-e-a-r.github.io/codebear_unkoalified_oscp_guide/images/process.png)

 The buffer overflow box is just a skill you learn. justinsteven wrote a great tutorial called [dostackbufferoverflowgood](https://github.com/justinsteven/dostackbufferoverflowgood).
-Make sure you practically do them, you'll need a Windows VM networked in VMWare to exploit some of the examples.
+Make sure you do them and don't just read the PDF.
+You'll need a Windows VM networked in VMWare to exploit some of the examples.

 ### What to read

-Google how to pass OSCP and read as many blogs as you can they will all give you references.
-Save them as bookmarks if you find them useful.
+Google "how to pass OSCP" and read as many blogs as you can, they will all give you references.
+Save references as bookmarks if you find them useful.

 Save the exploits you use in HTB and document how you used them so you can replicate it during the exam if you need to.